-Italy has gained respect the world over for its strict yet effective measures that managed to gain control over the spread of the virus.
+Italy gained respect the world over for its strict yet effective measures that managed to gain control over the first wave spread of the virus.

 Italy’s lockdown was difficult but necessary to flatten the curve of contagion.
 The villages, normally bustling with visitors and locals alike, were eerily quiet for months.

 The Cinque Terre, thanks to its geographical isolation and the collaboration of its residents, recorded just one single case of Covid-19 during lockdown, with a recovery that did not require hospitalization.
 We are grateful.

 On June 3, 2020, Italy opened its borders to welcome European travelers.
 Although we currently do not have a set date for when Italy will open to the rest of the world, we eagerly — albeit cautiously — look forward to sharing our beautiful little corner of Italy with all countries once again.

 While the Cinque Terre remained unscathed by the global health pandemic, the same cannot be said for its economy which is primarily based on tourism.